 Chief Strategy Officer, CollaboratoryTreeTop Commons, LLCScholar, Institute for Community and Economic Engagement

 Lisa Keyne serves at TreeTop Commons, LLC, as the Chief Strategy Officer for Collaboratory, introducing the cloud-based software solution to higher education institutions interested in comprehensively tracking their community engagement and public service activities, and working to help them strengthen their institutional mission and strategy related to community engagement.

 Lisa’s experience in higher education includes working as the Executive Director of North Carolina Campus Compact, housed on the Elon University campus, where she was a member of the Council on Civic Engagement.
 As Executive Director she helped support and build community engagement at over 50 diverse institutions, and was active in national Campus Compact.

 Lisa was Vice Provost and Professor of Education at Concordia University, Portland, OR; and Assistant Professor and program director at Concordia University in Seward, NE.
-She currently holds an appointment as Senior Scholar with the Institute for Community and Economic Development at the University of North Carolina Greensboro.
+She currently holds an appointment as Senior Scholar with the Institute for Community and Economic Development at UNC Greensboro.